Amanda Blanc: Honours and awards

 Blanc was named Woman of Achievement in 2008 by Women in the City.
 The award recognises senior level women who actively promote and encourage the progress of women above and beyond their everyday job.

 Blanc was also featured in Yahoo!
 Finance's 2019 HERoes Women Role Model Executives list due to her efforts to drive gender equality in the workplace, and in Forbes' 2021 and 2023 Power Women list, which showcases the world's 100 most influential women.

 In 2022, she was named Insurance Personality of the Year at The British Insurance Awards and was recognised as one of the 100 Most Influential Women in Finance by Financial News.
 She has also been named in the Financial Times' 25 most influential women of 2022.
 The Sunday Times chose Amanda as their business person of the year in January 2023.

 Blanc was ranked 33rd on Fortune's list of Most Powerful Women in 2023.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to business, gender equality and net-zero.

+In December 2025, Blanc was included in Forbes’ list of the World’s Most Powerful Women.